ryanology045/writings/content/crumbs/praxis.md

 - **Global modulation**: a single scalar signal (like dopamine in the brain) indicates whether recent actions were beneficial
 - **Additive updates**: weights change through addition rather than multiplication, maintaining the Gaussian distribution

-This approach, coined as **Additive STDP with Eligibility Traces (A-STDP-ET)**, allows PRAXIS to learn from various signals — whether from supervised learning, reinforcement learning, or self-supervised objectives—while keeping all computations local and biologically realistic.
+This approach, coined as **Additive STDP with Eligibility Traces (A-STDP-ET)**, allows PRAXIS to learn from various signals - whether from supervised learning, reinforcement learning, or self-supervised objectives - while keeping all computations local and biologically realistic.

 &nbsp;
 ## Breaking free from physical topology: 0-dimensionalism